 Dr Deeks encourages women with low libido to think about the way you communicate and the way your partner communicates.
 "If your libido is a bit low it can be helpful to talk about what makes you feel loved.
 When you feel loved and valued, you’re more likely to want to be intimate – it may not immediately spark libido but it helps with feelings of intimacy as well as the physical acts that go with it."

-Find more information, webinars, books and helpful tips on sex, sexuality and libido on the Jean Hailes website.
+Find more information, resources and helpful tips on sex, sexuality and libido on the Jean Hailes website.